openservicebrokerapi/servicebroker/spec.md

 ## Synchronous and Asynchronous Operations

 Platforms expect prompt responses to all API requests in order to provide users with fast feedback.
-Service broker authors SHOULD implement their Service Brokers to respond promptly to all requests but will need to decide whether to implement synchronous or asynchronous responses.
-Service brokers that can guarantee completion of the requested operation with the response SHOULD return the synchronous response.
-Service brokers that cannot guarantee completion of the operation with the response SHOULD implement the asynchronous response.
+Service Broker authors SHOULD implement their Service Brokers to respond promptly to all requests but will need to decide whether to implement synchronous or asynchronous responses.
+Service Brokers that can guarantee completion of the requested operation with the response SHOULD return the synchronous response.
+Service Brokers that cannot guarantee completion of the operation with the response SHOULD implement the asynchronous response.